 Why partner with Supply Chain Management Programs?

 NASPO chose to pursue Supply Chain Management departments at these public universities, as supply chain is the closest field of study to the work our state members do in public procurement.
-There is no university that provides a degree in public procurement… yet!
+There is no university that provides an undergraduate degree in public procurement… yet!
 The NASPO team is working to change that with the help of our academic partners.
+You can view NASPO academic partners' Supply Chain Management course list here.

 NASPO continues to partner with these top-tier programs to provide value our state members, as well as students pursuing a career in the public sector.
 Read more about our higher education initiatives, including NASPO's internship program, career fair participation and more!